 Spindle Palm Houseplant

 Spindle palm trees are fairly common indoor plants.
 The tree is endemic to the Mascarene Islands near Madagascar where it thrives in dry, sandy soil.
-It is only hardy in United States Department of Agriculture zone 11, but it makes an excellent indoor tree and its growth is slow enough to make it perfect for a container.
-There are a few things to know about growing spindle palm inside, most importantly is the amount of water this pretty palm should receive.
+It is only hardy in USDA zone 11, but it makes an excellent indoor tree, and its growth is slow enough to make it perfect for a container.
+There are a few things to know about growing spindle palm inside, most importantly, the amount of water this pretty palm should receive.

-In their native environment, spindle palms reach 20 to 25 feet in height and can grow 6- to 10-foot-long fronds.
+In their native environment, spindle palms reach 20 to 25 feet (6-8 m.) in height and can grow 6 to 10 foot (2-3 m.) long fronds.
 The leaves are made up of numerous leaflets, lending the plant a lacy foliage appearance.
-Notably, this palm has a spindle shaped stem that widens slightly above the base and then constricts near the crown.
+Notably, this palm has a spindle-shaped stem that widens slightly above the base and then constricts near the crown.
 The effect is unique and appealing, also decorated with a ringed pattern along the trunk.

 Indoor Care for Spindle Palms

 One of the best things about the spindle palm houseplant is its easy maintenance.
 The plant does best in full sun but can tolerate lower lighting.
-The temperature range for this plant is 35 to 80 degrees Fahrenheit (1 to 26 C.).
+The temperature range for this plant is 35 to 80 degrees F. (1-26 C.).

 Watch for pests such as mealybugs and scale.
 Combat these with alcohol wipes.
 Occasionally, the plant will shed old leaves.
 When leaves turn brown, prune them off if you are impatient for the palm to shed the dead foliage on its own.

 Spindle palms are prone to potassium deficiency.
 Use a palm food with both magnesium and potassium.
-Fertilize every 2 to 3 months during the plant’s active growing period.
+Fertilize every two to three months during the plant’s active growing period.
 Suspend feeding in winter.
 Water the plant food in well to prevent salt buildup in the soil.